Advanced Embolization Methods Used to Treat Liver Cancer

 Dealing with Liver Cancer

-You might not know the fact that liver cancer can lead to many other types of tumors that have essentially metastasized (moved) to the liver.
+You might not know the fact that liver cancer can lead to many other types of tumors that have metastasized (moved) to the liver.
 HCC, neuroendocrine tumors, melanoma, as well as esophageal, uterine, ovarian, colon and pancreatic cancers are all included in this category.

 Liver cancer is primarily treated through a procedure known as “embolization” in which the blood and energy supply for the tumor is cut off at the source.
 Experts use the arteries to achieve that goal, effectively starving the cancer of oxygen and causing them to shrink – then to gradually disappear completely.